-\mvnote{Our approach differs from previous developments as follows: (1) We compute the wind structure using a semi-analytic hydrodynamic solution by \citet{owen_mapping_2023}, further built upon by \citet{ballabio_understanding_2025}, that self-consistently solves for the sonic point, momentum balance, and XUV absorption radius, and we determine the transition between energy-limited and recombination-limited escape from the wind solution itself, rather than adopting analytic limiting-flux scalings.
-(2) We couple this wind solution to a multi-component fractionation scheme in which the mean molecular weight, sound speed, XUV radius, and species fluxes (H and O, or more generally light and heavy atoms) are iterated to convergence.
-This contrasts with IsoFATE \citep{cherubim_strong_2024}, where fractionation is applied as a post-processing step to a fixed hydrodynamic escape rate.
-(3) We target a distinct atmospheric regime: pure steam, pure H/He, and mixed H$_2$+H$_2$O envelopes (10–90 \% water by mass).
-This allows explicit O/H fractionation in water-rich atmospheres, while IsoFATE focuses on D/H and He/H fractionation in primarily H/He envelopes with water playing only a catalytic role.}
+Our approach differs from previous developments as follows: (1) We compute the wind structure using a semi-analytic hydrodynamic solution by \citet{owen_mapping_2023}, further built upon by \citet{ballabio_understanding_2025}, that self-consistently solves for the sonic point, momentum balance, and XUV absorption radius, and we determine the transition between energy-limited and recombination-limited escape from the wind solution itself, rather than adopting analytic limiting-flux scalings.
+(2) We couple this wind solution to a multicomponent fractionation scheme in which the mean molecular weight, sound speed, XUV radius, and species fluxes (H and O, or more generally light and heavy atoms) are iterated to convergence.
+This contrasts with IsoFATE \citep{cherubim_strong_2024}, where fractionation is applied as a postprocessing step to a fixed hydrodynamic escape rate.
+(3) We target a distinct atmospheric regime: pure steam, pure H/He, and mixed H$_2$+H$_2$O envelopes (10–90\% water by mass).
+This allows explicit O/H fractionation in water-rich atmospheres, while IsoFATE focuses on D/H and He/H fractionation in primarily H/He envelopes with water playing only a catalytic role.

 Our semi-analytic hydrodynamic framework combines a generalized isothermal Parker-wind approach with self-consistent XUV penetration and recombination-limited physics to enable efficient exploration of a broad parameter space.
-Unlike simple energy-limited scaling models, where the XUV absorption radius is often assumed to match the planet's radius, our method calculates the XUV radius; these are also the calculations that allow us to determine the transition from core-powered mass loss to photoevaporation.
+Unlike simple energy-limited scaling models, where the XUV absorption radius is often assumed to match the planet’s radius, our method calculates the XUV radius; these are also the calculations that allow us to determine the transition from core-powered mass-loss to photoevaporation.
 Additionally, it incorporates ionization-recombination equilibrium where appropriate, and enforces a matching condition for the sound speed and mass-loss rate without requiring full radiation-hydrodynamic simulations.
-At the same time, it simplifies certain aspects, such as the photo-dissociation efficiency and the detailed energy deposition, compared to full radiation hydrodynamic codes.
+At the same time, it simplifies certain aspects, such as the photodissociation efficiency and the detailed energy deposition, compared to full radiation-hydrodynamic codes.